Not My Job: Garth Brooks Gets Quizzed On Other Garths

 (LAUGHTER)

-SAGAL: Not so much an original album but a kind of medley...
+SAGAL: Not so much an original album but a kind of a medley...

 BROOKS: Exactly.